tock/tock/doc/Design.md

 capsule, granted memory can be defined as any type.
 Therefore, processes cannot access this memory since doing so might violate type-safety.

-## Some in-kernel design principles
+## In-Kernel Design Principles

+To help meet Tock's goals, encourage portability across hardware, and ensure a sustainable operating system, several design principles have emerged over time for the Tock kernel.
+These are general principles that new contributions to the kernel should try to uphold.
+However, these principles have been informed by Tock's development, and will likely continue to evolve as Tock and the Rust ecosystem evolve.

 ### Role of HILs

 Generally, the Tock kernel is structured into three layers:

-1. Chip-specific drivers: these typically live in a crate in the `chips` subdirectory, or an equivalent crate in an different repo (e.g. the Titan port is out of tree but it’s `h1b` create is the equivalent here).
-These drivers have implements that are specific to the hardware particular to a certain microcontroller.
+1. Chip-specific drivers: these typically live in a crate in the `chips` subdirectory, or an equivalent crate in an different repository (e.g. the Titan port is out of tree but its `h1b` create is the equivalent here).
+These drivers have implementations that are specific to the hardware of a particular microcontroller.
 Ideally, their implementation is fairly simple, and they merely adhere to a common interface (a HIL).
-That’s not always the case, but that’s the ideal.
+That's not always the case, but that's the ideal.

 2. Chip-agnostic, portable, peripheral drivers and subsystems.
 These